didomi/challenges/frontend/README.md

+# Front-end engineering challenge

 This challenge is used by Didomi for evaluating candidates for front-end development positions.

-# Rules of the game

 This challenge is a chance for engineers at Didomi to see how you code and organize a project to implement a specification.